Anesthesia and You

 Only 60 years ago, administering ether through a mask and monitoring the patient with a simple stethoscope was considered to be the state of the art.
 Today, ether is not used for anesthesia and very sophisticated monitors are standard procedure.
 Currently, medications designed molecule by molecule on computer screens for more effective applications within the human brain are in use in today's operating rooms.
 Dramatic advances in technology continue to create monitoring devices with even more subtle and accurate measuring capabilities.
 National and international anesthesiology conferences are regularly convened to transmit the explosion of research, new information and new applications for patient care.

 The future of medicine-surgery in particular-will continue to benefit from new advances in anesthesiology.
-All of this progress will allow anesthesia providers to better perform their most crucial and basic task: safely caring for the health, comfort and quality of life of all their patients.
+All of this progress will allow anesthesia clinicians to better perform their most crucial and basic task: safely caring for the health, comfort and quality of life of all their patients.

 Role in modern medicine